VOTE 1-2-3 FOR EQUITY!

 What would you prioritize?
 What would you add?

-- Demonstrate fiscal efficiency and "tightening from the top" by creating two additional jobs out of the Mayor’s $297,387 salary.
+- Demonstrate fiscal efficiency and "tightening from the top" by putting $200,000 of the Mayor’s $297,387 salary into a fund to increase salaries and resources for our lowest paid sub-contracted service workers.

 - Move forward with establishing a public bank for San Francisco.